ogame-tbot/TBot/README.md

     * /startautofarm - start autofarm

 ### Settings Hot Reload
 TBot supports the editing of instance settings even while it is running.
 It will take care of turning on and off features as well as the specific feature config settings.
+You can change settings from WebUI or editing the files directly.

 **Hot reloading of instances is only partially supported at the moment.
 You can add and remove instances while the bot is running, but the feature is still in beta so there may be bugs.**

 ## Running on Windows
 * Download and unzip latest release.
 * Insert you credentials in instance settings file
   * Under "Universe" type your universe name with leading capital letter, i.e.: Andromeda, Bellatrix etc...